alexanderjacks/dogged/src/pages/blog/clint's-attempt-quest.md

 description: Clint wants you to give Emily an amethyst.
 He wants you to tell her it's from him.
 reward: 1 Friendship heart with Emily
 tags:
+  - Mail
+  - winter
-  - Mail Winter 6 Bring Emily an Amethyst.
+  - Winter 6
+  - Emily
+  - Amethyst
 ---